 All three of these are related to the protection of intellectual property, but differ in the areas they cover:

 Trademarks protect branding such as names, slogans, logos and symbols

 Copyright protects the work of creative professionals such as authors, artists or architects.
 It doesn’t cost anything

 Patents protect new inventions.
 These are the most complicated, long-winded and expensive form of protection to obtain, usually taking about five years and costing upwards of £4,000.
 That said, they’re worth pursuing if you have a ground-breaking technological breakthrough.

 If your business also trades in Europe, you can currently apply for a Community Trade Mark which protects your intellectual property in all EU countries.

-At the time of writing, Britain is still part of the European Union, and it is not yet clear how laws such as these will be affected following Brexit.
+At the time of writing, Britain is still in the transition period of leaving the European Union, and it’s not yet clear how laws such as these will be affected by Brexit.